DigiNode-Tools/diginode-tools/docs/rpi_setup_step5_ssh_in_win_find_ip.md

 ### Step 5.3 - Install Advanced IP Scanner

-Visit [https://www.advanced-ip-scanner.com/](https://www.advanced-ip-scanner.com/) in Microsoft Edge on Google Chrome and click the 'Free Download' button to download 'Advanced IP Scanner'.
+Visit [https://www.advanced-ip-scanner.com/](https://www.advanced-ip-scanner.com/) in Microsoft Edge or Google Chrome and click the 'Free Download' button to download 'Advanced IP Scanner'.

 ![Download Advanced IP Scanner](/images/win_setup_5_3a.png)

-If you are using Microsoft Edge, click on the 'Downloads' icon in the top-right corner of the browser window, and then click on the downloaded 'imager_1.7..3.dmg' install file to open it.
-(Your version number will likely differ)
+If you are using Microsoft Edge, click on the 'Downloads' icon in the top-right corner of the browser window, and then click on the Advanced IP Scanner install file to open it.

 ![Open Advanced IP Scanner installer for Window - Edge](/images/win_setup_5_3b_edge.png)